 - The use of markers, paints, oil-based products, or sprayable chalk is prohibited.

-- Chalking is prohibited on all vertical surfaces, as well as on the specific surfaces listed here: buildings, walls, benches, picnic tables, signs, poles, newsstands, columns, bus stops, mailboxes, light poles, and trees.
+- Chalking is prohibited on all vertical surfaces, as well as on the specific surfaces listed here: buildings, walls, benches, picnic tables, signs, poles, columns, bus stops, mailboxes, light poles, trash and recycling receptacles, and trees.

 - Chalking cannot interfere with another message that has already been chalked.

 The UMD Campus does not allow banners on the exterior of campus buildings or structures.
-Banners are allowed on a limited basis inside some campus spaces.
+Banners and window clings are allowed on a limited basis inside some campus spaces.
 Housing and Residence Life and Kirby Student Center have specific rules.
-For all other interior spaces, contact Facilities Management at [email protected] or 218-726-8865.
+For all other interior spaces, contact Facilities Management at [email protected] or 218-726-8262.